FabusLuebbus/KIT-Prog-Final1/README.md

-# 🌐 Network Representation System
+# 🌐 NetParser: Network Bracket Notation Parser

-This Java project implements a system for representing and manipulating computer networks using IP addresses.
-It was developed as a programming final task at KIT
+This Java project implements a system for parsing, representing, and manipulating computer networks using IP addresses and a custom bracket notation.
+It was developed as a programming final task at KIT.

 ## 📋 Overview

+NetParser focuses on parsing and generating bracket notation for network structures.
 The system models computer networks as undirected graphs where:
 - Nodes represent computers with IP addresses
 - Edges represent connections between computers
 - Networks must maintain a valid tree topology

 ## ✨ Key Features

+- Parse and generate bracket notation for network representation
 - Create and manipulate network structures
 - Add subnets to existing networks
 - Connect and disconnect nodes
 - Find routes between nodes
 - Calculate network heights and levels
-- Parse and generate bracket notation for network representation

 ## 🧩 Core Components